-The pillars of The Scots College Pastoral Care Program include:
+The Scots College Pastoral Care Program include the following pillars:

 Pastoral care is most effective when there is a strong partnership between home and school.
 Clear two-way communication, reminders and reinforcement (at home and at school) of strategies to support progress, and early intervention in identifying and addressing problems are vital to the effective exercise of pastoral care.